-Morning meeting with yourself – A short morning meeting should be a part of your morning kick-off routine.
+5. Morning meeting with yourself – A short morning meeting should be a part of your morning kick-off routine.
 You should hold this meeting at the same time every day.
 Before you start working, it will help you a lot if you take 5 to 15 minutes, open a notebook or word processor and answer three very simple questions:

-What did I do yesterday?
-What do I plan to do today (limited to three to five important things you can do in the flow…)?
+- What do I plan to do today (limited to three to five important things you can do in the flow…)?

-Daily three and daily flow – Your daily goal should be to have as much room in your calendar as possible for working in the flow.
+6. Daily three and daily flow – Your daily goal should be to have as much room in your calendar as possible for working in the flow.
 No unnecessary meetings, no unnecessary e-mails and “urgent” tasks.
 As we said: less is more.
 You should have the peace and quiet (emotional peace as well) to work and create in the flow, doing the currently most important and valuable tasks in your life.

 You should plan two flows, or ideally three flows, in a day, each of them taking two to three hours.
 Every flow should be reserved for one of the most important tasks from your weekly sprint.
 So three daily tasks for three daily sprints.
 In the remaining time, you can handle all the urgent tasks, meetings and so on.

-Sprint retrospective – No matter how productive or successful you are in life, there’s always an opportunity to improve.
+7. Sprint retrospective – No matter how productive or successful you are in life, there’s always an opportunity to improve.
 There’s always a way to do things better.
 The more you become aware of yourself, your actions and your environment, and the more you are open to experimenting and trying new things (frequently out of the box), the better your potential for improvement.
 In different words: becoming wiser unlocks the opportunity for improvement.